grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ## Create the following neutron security-group

-Note: security groups will only apply to virtio interfaces but are required for the management network.
+__Note:__ `security-groups` only apply to virtio interfaces but are required for the management network.
+SR-IOV ports bypass security-groups because the NIC talks directly to the guest.

 ```
 neutron security-group-create permit.all